 They were referred to ThirdSpace by Microsoft, who, having understood what they were trying to achieve, recommended us as the technical partner with the right skills and experience to help.
 We sent our consultant, Mat Richards, to find out more.

-“They were using System Center Configuration Manager (SCCM) to manage their on-premises devices; their desktops, laptops and servers” said Mat Richards.
-“SCCM could manage mobile devices for iOS, Android and Windows platforms and we could take advantage of the native integration between the Microsoft Intune cloud service and on-premises SCCM.
+“They were using System Center Configuration Manager (SCCM) to manage their on-premises devices; their desktops, laptops and servers,” reveals Mat Richards.
+“SCCM could manage mobile devices for iOS, Android and Windows platforms, and we could take advantage of the native integration between the Microsoft Intune cloud service and on-premises SCCM.
 There was a connector between the two which meant that you ‘see’ mobile devices in the same way as you would see desktops, laptops and servers.
 Operationally they worked in the same way.
 That’s one of its main strengths.
-But we identified a big hurdle almost immediately which could have been a show-stopper.
+But we identified a big hurdle almost immediately, which could have been a show-stopper.
 Their existing implementation of SCCM was very old; they were running version 2007 and they needed 2012 R2.”

 The client was very concerned about this, as the ways in which they were using SCCM were deeply embedded within their policies, profiles and processes.
 So it was more than a simple case of upgrading that server.
 It could be another complete project its own right to get SCCM up to the right level.
 And it wasn’t going to be easy.
 It might have taken months.
 But their need was urgent; they had to get some level of management on their mobile devices.
 The risks of not doing so were too great.